 The learning programs and curriculum outcomes are the same in our sessional kindergarten as it is in our integrated long day care kindergarten programs.
-The difference is the structure of the day and the consistency of the children attending the group each day.
+The difference is the hours and days the programs are offered, the meal structure and the consistency of children attending the group each day.